 The District shall accept an application for enrollment and course registration by electronic means for the child, including enrollment in a specific school or program within the District.

+The District shall not require the parent or guardian of a child to appear in person for enrollment or course registration, including enrollment in a specific school or program within the District, when the parent/guardian is prevented from doing so due to official military duties.

 The parent or guardian of a child of a military family shall provide proof of residence to the District within ten (10) days after the arrival date provided on official documentation.
-The parent or guardian may use, as proof of residence, the address of:
+The parent or guardian may use, as proof of residence, military orders, or the address of:

 A temporary on-post billeting facility;